 Sometimes segments and departments need major reorganization efforts, but obviously it can be counter productive to constantly go around reorganizing departments.
 There are also ways to promote improvement that doesn’t involve radical change or reorganization.
-Kaizen systems are one method we use at Bizmanualz to foster an atmosphere of improvement.
+A Kaizen improvement systems is one method used to foster an atmosphere of improvement.
 What is kaizen improvement system?

 A Kaizen is the Japanese philosophy that focuses on continual improvement.
 For Bizmanualz, a Kaizen is an improvement that we record, track, and follow up on to ensure effectiveness and sustainability.
 Kaizens can also be classified into corrective actions, preventive actions, or simple corrections used in implementing Lean process improvement..

 Kaizen systems encourage employees to spot and implement improvements around the workplace, no matter how small.
 Not only does this program put a systematic method in place that implements and communicates employees suggestions for improvements, resulting in a more productive workplace, it also

-The kaizen system at Bizmanualz is very simple and straight-forward.
+The kaizen system is very simple and straightforward.
 An employee recognizes a positive change or an opportunity for improvement.
 They complete a form that describes the change in detail, with a brief description of what was occurring before, the specific improvement, and what occurs now, after the improvement.
 Then, the kaizen is announced and explained at the next standup meeting in front of our business performance scorecard, and the completed form is posted in an obvious and highly visible place so everyone can see and take note of the improvement.